-Investments and fair value measurement - The Organization determines the fair value of its investments held in the Arizona Community Foundation ("ACF") investment pools based on its investment percentage in the respective investment pools.
-ACF implements an investment strategy for these pooled funds that includes equity and fixed income investments.
+The Organization determines the fair value of its investments held in the Arizona Community Foundation ("ACF") investment pools based on its investment percentage in the respective investment pools.
+ACF implements an investment strategy for these pooled funds that includes equity, fixed income, hedge funds and private equity investments.
+At December 31, 2022, investments are classified as long-term based on management intent.